ievgennaida/animator/README.md

 CURRENT STATE: spike.

 Steps:
-- editor interfaces and general views <- in progress.
+- editor interfaces and general views
-- svg wysiwyg.
+- svg wysiwyg.<- in progress.
 - edit existing transformations with the timeline keyframes.
 - edit other properties with the timeline.
 - easing functions.